Skip to main content

 What Do Echinoderms Eat?

-Depending on the species, they feed on plants and/or meat.
-Sea urchins for example are omnivores or herbivores.
-Sea cucumbers swallow sand and hope that it contains some nutrients.
-Starfish hunt for mussels.
+Depending on the species, they consume either plants or meat.
+Sea urchins are omnivores or herbivores.
+Sea cucumbers ingest sand in hopes of finding something edible within.
+Starfish hunt for clams.
 Sea lilies and feather stars filter the water for food.

 How Do Echinoderms Move?